tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-large/index.rst

     :description: Configuring WAPTServer for large deployement
     :keywords: install, WAPT, documentation, optimization, large deployment

-.. _installing_WAPT_Server:
+.. _configuring_WAPT_for_large_deployment:

-Configuring WAPTServer for large deployement
+Configuring WAPT Server for large deployment
 ============================================

 The default out-of-the-box WAPT configuration is tailored for about 400 clients.